theopenguino99/term-deposit-prediction/README.md

 If the goal is maximizing outreach to potential subscribers, high recall is crucial.
 If the goal is efficient resource allocation, high precision is better.

 For balanced decision-making, you might consider the F1-score, which accounts for both precision and recall.

+- Increasing to 2000 iterations for MLP causes an overfit